yobta/validator/README.md

       stringYobta('No hacking yobta!'),
       requiredYobta('Please enter new password'),
       trim, // take it from lodash
-      minYobta(6, 'Should be at least 6 characters'), maxYobta(16, 'Should be within 16 characters'),
-      matchYobta(passwordRegExp), // pease make your own RegExp ],
+      minYobta(6, 'It should be at least 6 characters'), maxYobta(16, 'It should be within 16 characters'), matchYobta(passwordRegExp), // pease make your own RegExp ],
     passwordRetype: [